Terradue/doc-tep-geohazards/source/community-guide/cloud/laboratory.rst

   if you have a previously installed VPN client (e.g. Tunnelblick) on your system, such **previously installed client must be disconnected and then be disabled** (we recommend uninstalling it).

 - Go to https://access.terradue.com
-- Type as Username the email used during your registration.
+- Type as Username the email used during your registration to the Terradue's Portal,
-- Type as Password the passphrase that you chose during the registration.
+- Type as Password the passphrase that you chose during the registration,
 - Once logged, all the connection setup is automatic, you must only approve the access by the new client.

 .. _run-your-vpn-connection: